 - 1. The 3R with ROW template is used for projects which require a substantial level of design and where updating the roadway to 3R standards will require the purchase of right-of-way.
 These projects are usually assigned to a unit in Roadway or to a Consultant. - 2.
 The 3R without ROW template is used for projects which require a substantial level of design but where updating the roadway to 3R standards can be accomplished within the existing right-of-way.
 These projects are usually assigned to a unit in Roadway or to a Consultant. - 3.
-The M&R template is used for those projects that have primarily asset preservation needs where repair is needed to maintain the mobility within the highway corridor.
+Roadway Design Preventive Maintenance template projects (See Chapter One: Roadway Design Standards, Section 6.C.2) maintain the existing roadway to its original condition, maintain a minimum condition of bridges, maintain, and in some instances upgrade, roadside appurtenances such as guardrail, and may include ADA accessibility work.
+These projects do not typically require a substantial level of design, are accomplished within the existing right-of-way, and are usually assigned to a unit in Roadway. - 4.
+The M&R Maintenance Template is used for those projects that have primarily asset preservation needs where repair is needed to maintain the mobility within the highway corridor.
 These projects generally do not require guardrail updates or ADA work and do not require a City or County agreement.
 The activities for these projects will be assigned to M&R. The title sheet of the plans will indicate Maintenance and will be signed by the M&R Division Engineer as Coordinating Professional.
 For additional information, see Chapter One: Roadway Design Standards, Section 6.C, of this manual.